Chart Color Schemes

 Korumburra is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Korumburra had a cultural diversity level below average, with 90.5% citizens, 88.1% born in Australia, and 96.1% speaking English only at home.
-Christianity was the predominant religion, comprising 41.6%.
-Judaism's representation was slightly higher than the regional average, at 0.1%.
+Korumburra had a cultural diversity index below the average, with 90.5% of its population being Australian citizens, 88.1% born in Australia, and 96.1% speaking English only at home.
+Christianity was the predominant religion in Korumburra, comprising 41.6% of its population.
+While Judaism made up 0.1% of Korumburra's population, this was not significantly different from the rest of Victoria.

 Frequently Asked Questions - Diversity